Information for Toledo Law Students & Graduates

 A few things you should consider when reviewing the reciprocity policies of other schools:

-- Does the school require that individuals who are granted reciprocity physically go to their career office to review a list of postings, or do they allow electronic access?
+- Does the school allow individuals who are granted reciprocity to review job postings?
+If so, does the school require individuals to physically go to their career office to review a list of postings, or do they allow electronic access?

 - Is there a period of time (usually during fall on-campus interview season) when a school will not grant reciprocal services?